MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentType.md

 * [Add-CMWindowsStoreDeploymentType](Add-CMWindowsStoreDeploymentType.md)

 The **Add-CMDeploymentType** cmdlet adds a deployment type for an application.
-A deployment type is contained within an application and contains the information that Microsoft System Center Configuration Manager requires to install software.
+A deployment type is contained within an application and contains the information that Configuration Manager requires to install software.
 A deployment type also contains rules that specify if and how the software is deployed.

 > [!NOTE]